Ace-tyl/DaysCounter2/README.md

 When entering a year before the Common Era such as x BC, the number -(x - 1) is required to input.
 For example, Emperor Qin Shi Huang unified the six states in 221 BC, so the Year value should be set to -220 in order to add this event.
 A prompt will be displayed if you input a year before the Common Era (non-positive).

+### Customization

+To customize this application, click the **Settings** button.
+The following properties can be customized:

+* **Language**: Controls the display language of the software, default is English (United States).
+Supported languages:

+  * English (United States)
+  * Simplified Chinese (Chinese Mainland)

+* **Date Time Format**: Controls the format of date time shown as the current time, default is `yyyy/MM/dd HH:mm:ss`.

+* **Background Color**: Controls the background color of an event item.
+3 configurable colors as follows:

+  * *Future*: The color of upcoming events, default is #66CCFF with opacity 160.
+  * *Past*: The color of events that have already passed, default is #EE0000 with opacity 160.
+  * *Distant*: The color of distant events, including distant future and distant past, default is transparent.

+  The color of an event will be interpolated between *Future/Past* and *Distant*, according to the timer.

 ## Credits

 This project is based on [.NET 8](https://dotnet.microsoft.com/) and [Avalonia UI](https://avaloniaui.net/), and is packaged by [Costura.Fody](https://github.com/Fody/Costura).